 In terms of the Disaster Management Act, 2002 (Act 57 of 2002), municipalities are required to compile municipal disaster management plans.
 The municipality developed and adopted a Disaster Risk Management Plan (Level 1) in 2015; this document was reviewed and adopted by Council in 2023.
+The plan is further reviewed in 2024-2025 financial year to address climate change risks and adaptation strategies.
 Launched Disaster Advisory forum, training of officials in Community Based Disaster Risk Assessment.
 Launched Public Information Education relations.
 The function is done by both the ANDM and Local Municipality, the district municipality has a satellite office with 4 Disaster Officials, also agreement has been reached with the district to develop disaster management by-laws which will be used by local municipalities.
 Municipality has adopted Social Relief of Distress policy as a tool to respond to affected and qualifying beneficiaries.
-The Municipality appointed Manager Social& Indigent Support Services as the Head of Disaster in the Municipality.
 The Municipality has not enough budget for ongoing disaster risk assessments.
 The municipality does not have gazetted disaster management by-laws.